 '''

-source.setServerName("host1[:port1],host2[:port2]");
+source.setServerName("[host1][:port1],[host2][:port2]");

 source.setTargetServerType("primary");

 source.setSslmode("verify-full");

 source.setSslrootcert("cACertificateFile");

 source.setSslservercertcn("targetServerCertificateCN");

 '''

-- If the port number is omitted, the value specified in the portNumber property will be used.
+- If the IP address or host name are omitted, localhost will be used. - If the port number is omitted, the value specified in the portNumber property will be used.
 Also, if the portNumber property is omitted, the default is 27500. - If the target server is omitted, the value will be "any". - When using IPV6, specify the host in the "[host]" (with square brackets) format.